odudex/Crux/README.md

-# Crux - A C version of Krux
+# KERN

-Crux is an experimental project that explores the capabilities of the ESP32-P4 while gradually porting the structure and features of [Krux](https://github.com/selfcustody/krux) into C
+Kern is an experimental project that explores the capabilities of the ESP32-P4 as a platform to perform air-gapped Bitcoin signatures and cryptography.

-Along the way, we also experiment with alternative dependencies such as [libwally](https://github.com/ElementsProject/libwally-core), aiming to expand the project’s possibilities while maintaining full compatibility and interoperability with its Python predecessor.

 ## Build